 Nancy Byrtus is a mixed media painter who lives and works on the traditional xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) lands in Vancouver, Canada.
 Her background includes the conservation of historic buildings (MA Heritage Conservation) and employment at museums and galleries in Canada and the US.
-In 2020, she completed her studies in painting at the Emily Carr University of Art + Design and currently sits on the Acquisitions Committee at the Burnaby Art Gallery.
+In 2020, she completed her studies in painting at the Emily Carr University of Art + Design and fulfilled two terms on the Acquisitions and Public Art Committees at the Burnaby Art Gallery in 2025.

-Exhibitions, Publications & Residencies
+Exhibitions, Publications, Workshops & Residencies

 BC Children's Hospital Art Auction